ABOUT US

 - Ability to perform manual duties associated with the programs and facility including arranging tables, chairs, and equipment, leading outdoor activities, etc. with reasonable accommodations.

-- Excellent communication and interpersonal skills.
-Must have the ability to communicate fluently in English.
+- Must have the ability to communicate fluently in English, both orally and in writing.

 - Must pass a background check.